Cross-dressing in literature: Ancient and medieval literature

 In the myth of the Trojan War, Achilles' mother Thetis wanted to keep him from joining the Greek forces (and thus dying in battle as was prophesied), so she dresses him in women's clothes and hides him among a cloister of women.
 When the Greek envoy arrives to fetch him for battle, Odysseus is suspicious of Achilles' absence and concocts a scheme to reveal the deception: he offers gifts to all the women, including among them a sword and shield.
 Then he has an alarm sounded, and when Achilles instinctively grabs the weapons to defend himself, the ruse is revealed and he must join the Greek army and fight at Troy.

 In Ludovico Ariosto's Orlando Furioso, Bradamante, being a knight, wears full-plate armor; similarly, Britomart wears full-plate armor in Edmund Spenser's The Faerie Queene.
 Intentionally or not, this disguises them as men, and they are taken as such by other characters.
 In Orlando Furioso, Fiordespina falls in love with Bradamante; her brother Ricciardetto disguises himself as his sister, dressing as a woman, persuades Fiordespina that he is Bradamante, magically changed into a man to make their love possible, and in his female attire is able to conduct a love affair with her.
+This suggests that the skill of knight is gender-neutral rather than categorized by sex.

 Early modern literature

+Late 17th-century literature often mirrored the theatrical popularity of breeches role employing female-to-male disguise as a mechanism for comedy and erotic fascination.
+Many works were also influenced by the Comedia dell'arte archetypes, where the lover frequently disguised herself as a page to secretly travel.

 Several of William Shakespeare's works include cross-dressing.
 Shakespeare made substantial use of cross-dressing for female characters who took on masculine clothing to carry out actions difficult for women.
 Relevant examples include: